What Is Addiction Therapy?

 What Are the Common Types of Addiction Therapy?

-- Cognitive behavioral therapy (CBT): This approach helps you identify cognitive distortions, and negative thoughts, and learn tools to reframe these thoughts to more positive thinking patterns.
+Some common types of addiction therapy include:- Cognitive behavioral therapy (CBT): This approach helps you identify cognitive distortions, and negative thoughts, and learn tools to reframe these thoughts to more positive thinking patterns.

 - Dialectical behavioral therapy (DBT): DBT focuses on skill building for dealing with emotions and distress tolerance.